 - Just days after Thor was released, people started prompting Chris Hemsworth/Tom Hiddleston on the Kink Meme and that ship is still gaining momentum.
 (Never mind that Chris is married.
 To a woman.)

 - Michael Fassbender and James McAvoy, who played Magneto and Professor X respectively in X-Men: First Class.
-Their banter in interviews and James' tendency to talk about how their characters should have had sex and gotten married did not help one bit.
+While doing interviews promoting the film, they sang to each other and talked about how they would fly all over the world spreading love to the hapless populace if they had super powers.
+James' tendency to talk about how their characters should have had sex and gotten married did not help one bit.

-- James McAvoy has even made ship names of his own ("BoyVander", "McAbender" and suggesting the already widely-used "FassAvoy") — in the same interview wherein he claims to have had sex with Michael Fassbender FOUR times.
+- McAvoy has even made up ship names of his own ("BoyVander", "McAbender" and suggesting the already widely-used "FassAvoy" in the same interview) wherein he claims to have had sex with Fassbender FOUR times.
 And when the interviewer asks him if Fassbender is a tender lover, he hilariously replies that he's "left to take care of [himself] after."
-He also frequently acknowledges the "sexy" quality to Fassbender's portrayal of Magneto in the film: in one infamous interview, he amends "not that I'm drawn to that," and Fassbender jumps in with "a little bit," and McAvoy agrees "a little bit, on Tuesdays."
+He also frequently acknowledges the "sexy" quality to Fassbender's portrayal of Magneto; in one infamous interview, he amends "not that I'm drawn to that," and Fassbender jumps in with "a little bit," and McAvoy agrees "a little bit, on Tuesdays."
 Cut to the Tumblr fangirls celebrating every single Tuesday with zesty vigor.
 It's "McFassy."

 - The original Professor X and Magneto, Sir Patrick Stewart and Sir Ian McKellen, have their shippers too, as the two are friends in real life, have appeared on stage together, and, of course, Ian McKellen is actually gay.